-The Green Ranking scheme which Apples refused to include the iPhone, provides mobile phones with a eco rating from zero to five.
-Based on their environmental footprint and the scheme already includes Nokia, Sony Ericsson and Samsung.
+The Green Ranking scheme, which Apple has refused to include the iPhone in, provides mobile phones with an eco rating from zero to five based on their environmental footprint.
+The scheme already includes major brands like Nokia, Sony Ericsson, and Samsung.
 RIM has also agreed to join the scheme next year.

 O2 is launching the rating system today and said that nearly 93% of all phones on the market at the moment will be included in the scheme.

-An Apple spokeswoman declined to comment on why Apple had opted out remove the iPhone from the voluntary labelling scheme.
-But did say Apples effect on the environment can be viewed at their website.
+An Apple spokeswoman declined to comment on why Apple had opted out and removed the iPhone from the voluntary labeling scheme.
+However, she did mention that Apple’s effect on the environment can be viewed on their website.
+This page provides detailed information about Apple’s environmental initiatives, including their efforts to reduce carbon emissions, use of recycled materials, and energy-efficient product designs.

 Via The Guardian